 - Does your business have backups for your corporate data, backend workloads or projects, and a database for your customers?

-- Do you know how often those backups are taken?
+- How often those backups are taken?

 - Do you know for sure that if you had a major data breach today, your business could be back online tomorrow?